-Make sure to fork the repository and create an appropriately named branch before you start working on any substantial changes.
+Fork the repository and create an appropriately named branch before you start working on any substantial changes.

 If you’re new to Git and GitHub, we suggest you take some time with some of the great resources for learning these tools.
 Their basic purpose

 is version control, but they were made to support open source projects, so their design and implementation might be different from what

 you’re used to.
 Resources we’ve found helpful, with thanks to the Write the Docs newsletter:

 Or consider a GUI client instead of the command line, such as GitHub Desktop, TortoiseGit (Windows), Tower, Sourcetree, or GitKraken.

 If you’re making small spelling or grammar changes, you’re welcome to skip the whole learn-Git-fork-branch-work-locally flow and make your changes directly in the GitHub web UI.
 The UI takes care of forking/branching automatically, so you don’t need to worry about it.
 Because we work with deploy previews in Netlify, this approach means you also don’t need to worry about building locally before you submit your PR.

 If your contribution to this repository was accepted and fixes a bug, adds

 functionality, or makes it significantly easier to use or understand Kong,